Casiopobre/LockedIn/README.md

 ### Password Sharing (SGK Flow)

-1. **Create a group** — The creator generates a random AES-256 **Symmetric Group Key (SGK)**, encrypts it with their own public key, and uploads it.
+1. **Create a group**: the creator generates a random AES-256 **Symmetric Group Key (SGK)**, encrypts it with their own public key, and uploads it.
-2. **Invite a member** — The creator fetches the invitee's public key from the server, encrypts the SGK with it, and uploads the encrypted copy.
+2. **Invite a member**: the creator fetches the invitee's public key from the server, encrypts the SGK with it, and uploads the encrypted copy.
-3. **Join the group** — The invitee downloads the encrypted SGK and decrypts it with their private key.
+3. **Join the group**: the invitee downloads the encrypted SGK and decrypts it with their private key.
-4. **Share a password** — Any member encrypts the password with the SGK (AES-256-GCM) and uploads the ciphertext.
+4. **Share a password**: any member encrypts the password with the SGK (AES-256-GCM) and uploads the ciphertext.
 Other members decrypt it locally with the same SGK.

 For more details, see the [encryption documentation](media/cifrado.md) and the sequence diagrams ([registration](media/registro.png), [SGK flow](media/sgk.png)).